 What emotions did Morning Star make you feel?

 In this novel, there are definitely some rough spots.
-Unfortunately, it is not all sunshine and rainbows for characters like Darrow, Mustang, Sevro, and Ragnar.
+Unfortunately, it is not all sunshine and rainbows for Darrow, Mustang, Sevro, and Ragnar.
 These characters bear the brunt of the load because they act as the forces to invoke change.
 As a reader, you want them to prevail against any hardship that comes their way.

-One particular rough spot was reading through the first few chapters of the novel and witnessing the inhumane conditions that Darrow experiences under the direction of the Jackal.
+One particular rough spot was reading through the first few chapters of the novel and witnessing the inhumane conditions Darrow experiences under the direction of the Jackal.
 It is almost as if Darrow is a completely different character.

 The once noble, gallant intergalactic Peerless Scarred warrior had been reduced to a shell of his former self.
 It was challenging for me to read through these beginning stages because I wanted to deny this fall from grace.
 But at the same time, Morning Star is a story.
 A story would cease to be a story without conflict.